Non-Gaussian Geostatistical Modeling using (skew) t Processes: Application to Maximum Temperature Data

-Under these specific choices for the correlation model, Theorem 2.2 (point c), guarantees that both Gaussian and $t$ processes are not mean-square differentiable.

-For the $t$ process the parameters were estimated using $wpl$ using the two-step method described in Section \ref{sec:4} and using the weight function (\ref{Wei}) with $d_{ij}=170$ Km.
+For the $t$ process the parameters were estimated using $wpl$ using the bivariate $t$ distribution with the two-step method described in Section \ref{sec:4} and using the weight function (\ref{Wei}) with $d_{ij}=150$ Km.
 It turns out that the estimation at the first step leads to fix $\nu=4$ in the second step, irrespective of the correlation model.
+We also consider a Gaussian misspecified standard likelihood and $wpl$ estimation as described in Section \ref{pol} i.e. we estimate using the Gaussian process (\ref{kkkkk29}) with the $t$ correlation model \ref{CC} fixing $\nu=4$.

 In addition, we compute the standard error estimation, $\mbox{PLIC}$ and $\mbox{BLIC}$ values through parametric bootstrap estimation of the inverse of the Godambe information matrix \citep{Bai:Kang:Song:2014}.

-For the Gaussian process we consider standard maximum likelihood and we compute the standard errors as the square root of diagonal elements of the inverse of Fisher Information matrix \citep{Mardia:Marshall:1984}.
+For standard maximum likelihood we compute the standard errors as the square root of diagonal elements of the inverse of Fisher Information matrix \citep{Mardia:Marshall:1984}.
 The results are summarized in Table \ref{tab:est}.
-Note that the variance and regression parameters estimations are quite similar for the $t$ and Gaussian processes, irrespective of the correlation model.
-Furthermore, we note that the $t$ process assigns more spatial dependence than the Gaussian one, irrespective the type of correlation model, and the magnitude of the variance parameter is stronger for the Gaussian process.
-Finally, both the (pairwise) likelihood information criterion $\mbox{PLIC}$ and $\mbox{BLIC}$ select the Mat{\'e}rn model.
+Note that the regression parameters estimates are quite similar for the $t$ and Gaussian processes, irrespective of the correlation model.
+Furthermore, we note that the standard Gaussian process assigns lower spatial dependence and stronger variance compared to the other cases.
+Finally, for each correlation model, both the (pairwise) likelihood information criterion $\mbox{PLIC}$ and $\mbox{BLIC}$ select for the pairwise case the $t$ model and for the standard case the Gaussian model with $t$ correlation function.

 Given the estimation of the mean regression and variance parameters of the $t$ process, the estimated residuals